cypress-io/cypress-documentation/source/guides/continuous-integration/aws-codebuild.md

 {% note info %}
 # {% fa fa-graduation-cap %} What you'll learn

+- How to run Cypress tests with AWS CodeBuild as part of CI/CD pipeline
-- How to use AWS CodeBuild for Cypress Tests
+- How to parallelize Cypress test runs within AWS CodeBuild

 {% endnote %}